Founder and Executive Director

 Caroline has spent the past twenty years starting, pivoting and growing organizations in the for-profit and non-profit sectors.
 Most recently, she has been a consultant to early stage entrepreneurs with specialized experience in big data analytics, computational engineering, education, and healthcare.

-Prior to joining CORI, Caroline co-founded Clarisond, a data-driven medical technology company based in New Hampshire, and worked as the Career Development Director at the Tuck School of Business.
+Prior to joining RISI, Caroline co-founded Clarisond, a data-driven medical technology company based in New Hampshire, and worked as the Career Development Director at the Tuck School of Business.
 She also served as Director of Administration and Entrepreneurship at the Institute for Quantitative Biomedical Sciences at the Geisel School of Medicine.

 A long-term resident of the Upper Valley region, she brings a strong connection to the local community.
 Caroline has a BA from the University of North Carolina - Chapel Hill, and an MBA from Tuck School of Business.